 Does more square footage have to be attached to the main building?
 It’s more affordable than ever to add a prefabricated outbuilding to a property.
 Search online for prefab structures that might make the perfect "carriage house" or "in-law suite."

 While far from cheap, adding additional living space – that can be flexibly used to house friends and family, rent on Airbnb, or store belongings – can be one of the best home upgrades you can make.

 Before writing a check, always speak with your Realtor to ensure it adds more value than costs.

 What home improvements add the most value?
 It depends.

 Many of the house improvements above will work swimmingly in one market but flop in another.
 Know your market, and when in doubt, consult your Realtor.
 Even in markets where all the above home improvement projects do well, it doesn’t mean you should reflexively make all seven improvements for every property you flip.

-Experienced house flippers can look at a property and know exactly what updates will deliver the best returns, and how much the flip will cost.
-If you’re flipping a house for the first time, hire an experienced general contractor and oversee the repairs, but make sure you ask for several quotes and don’t make unnecessary renovations.
+Experienced house flippers and rental property investors can look at a distressed property and know exactly what updates will deliver the best returns and how much the flip will cost.
+If you’re flipping homes for the first time, hire an experienced general contractor and oversee the repairs, but make sure you ask for several quotes and don’t make unnecessary renovations.